 The choice of the plane for travelling to a Greek city or one of the islands offers a comfortable, safe and speedy trip.
 Fares are fairly reasonable, particularly if an advance booking is made.
 For more info see here.

 BUS NETWORKThe long-distance buses and those on the islands are operated by KTEL (coaches) and they are safe and modern.
 Every region has its own KTEL operator which runs local services within the region and to main towns in other areas.
 The network is convenient and all the major towns are connected to Athens and Thessaloniki.

 Villages mostly have at least a daily bus service and there’s generally a bus stop outside the main coffee house (kafeneio) or the main square.

 Buses are convenient for moving across the country, with a network that can reach even the smallest villages.
 For more info see here.

 SEA NETWORKThere is a vast ferry network in Greece.
 It runs all year round and most frequently from March until October - the services are limited during the winter months to some islands.
 Apart from ferries, there are also catamarans for island hopping and for connecting the island to the mainland ports.

 BY TRAINGreece’s railway network is approximately 2,500 km long, covering the greater part of the mainland.
-Trains in Greece are operated by Greek Railways Organisation (OSE).
+Trains in Greece are operated by HELLENIC TRAIN.
 There are two main lines from Athens to Alexandroupoli via Thessaloniki and the Peloponnese network.

 Travelling by train combines safety with an affordable price.
 The Athens-Thessaloniki line is a wonderful choice for whoever wishes to travel either on the express which completes the journey in 4.5 hours or on the regular train.
 The route from Drama to Xanthi is one of the most beautiful in Europe.
-The routes are carried out by high-quality Intercity-type trains (express and regular) and by regular trains (high-speed,regular, etc).
+For more info see here.